 There are many reasons that importing from the US might make good sense for your business.
 The USA is one of the UK’s biggest trading partners, with huge volumes of goods moving between the countries every month.
 In fact, in 2017, $56.3 billion of exports from the US arrived in Britain, somewhere in the region of 3.5 per cent of all of the exports leaving America.

+If you’re thinking of importing from the US to grow your business, there are some things you need to know about the process, and costs involved.
 Importing can be complex, but don’t panic – this guide is here to help.

 Requirements for importing from USA